 noticed in the gaps.

 Before a thought appears, after it fades, and quietly in between words, there is something unspoken and unchanged.
-That is not captured by language, only overlooked by it.Try this: Go to the experience the question takes you to.
+That is not captured by language, only overlooked by it.Try this: Don't think about it.
+Go to the experience the question takes you to.

 One To one Sessions